rodneyshupe/Cookbook/Recipes/Entrees/Pasta/PastaAllAssassina.rst

    spaghetti) until the spaghetti is coated in the sauce and cooked.
 If you run out of tomato broth, you can add a little water.
 Note when finished, this dish is relatively dry and crispy, not saucy.
-7. If using basil stir in and serve topped with parmasean.
+7. If using basil stir in and serve topped with parmesan.